San Francisco Community Outreach

 Our recent activities include:

-- In November 2012, our 12th Citizens Academy graduated, bringing together a cross section of 50 members of our community to learn firsthand about our operations and programs.
+- In September 2013, our 13th Citizens Academy class, which brought together a cross section of 30 members of our community to learn firsthand about our operations and programs, graduated from the program.
 Citizens Academies not only demystify our work, but also help us forge new working relationships in the community.

 Among our other ongoing efforts: